curiousben/Room-Infrastructure/microservices/Aggregator/base/design/core_design.md

         Create new event data cache
         Append message to cache.
       }
-    }
+    } ELSE {
       IF (The storage policy is secondaryEvent?) {
         IF (This secondaryEvent entry already exists?) {
           Take cached message acknowledge it then update with current message } ELSE {
           Create new secondary data cache
           Insert data into cache for the new event for the new secondary event }
       } ELSE {
         Append message to cache
+      }
     }
     IF (Cache limit has been reached by failsafe or config?) {
       IF (Cache flush strategy is single?) {